OpenTreeOfLife/reference-taxonomy/doc/readme.txt

   Retrieved from
     http://dx.doi.org/10.6084/m9.figshare.915439
   Last-modified date: 2014-03-10
-  There is a copy in the git repository.
+  There is a copy in feed/h2007/ in the git repository.
   See: A higher-level phylogenetic classification of the Fungi.
     DS Hibbett, M Binder, JF Bischoff, M Blackwell, et al.
     Mycological Research 111(5):509-547, 2007.